Gaza-Israel War

 Water and Sanitation

-Currently, MSF is distributing 624,000 litres of water per day through desalinisation process in more than 40 water points in Al Mawasi, Khan Younis, Rafah, and Deir El Balah.
+In January 2025, MSF distributed 500,000 litres of water per day through desalinisation process in more than 64 water points in Al Mawasi, Khan Younis, Rafah, and Deir El Balah.
+Since the ceasefire our teams also started water trucking activities in the North.
 We are continuously working to increase this quantity, as drinkable water is a scarce source.

-Since February 2024, in partnership with the Agriculture Development Association (PARC), MSF is implementing water and sanitation activities in camp shelters in Deir El Balah and Khan Younis.
-This includes building latrines for more than 30,000 people located in 6 camps as well as providing Hygiene Kits and water treatment units.
-The partnership also includes supporting a camp hosting 70 families (400 people) of people living with disabilities with the needed sanitary facilities (accessible latrines and showers).
+Since February 2024, in partnership with the Agriculture Development Association (PARC), MSF is implementing water and sanitation activities in camp shelters in Deir El Balah and Khan Younis, including the building of latrines, providing hygiene kits and water treatment units, and supporting a camp hosting 70 families (400 people) of people living with disabilities with the needed sanitary facilities (accessible latrines and showers).

 Attacks on healthcare facilities and staff

-In the past 12 months, healthcare facilities have been subjected to evacuation orders and been attacked, besieged and raided.
+In the past 15 months, healthcare facilities have been subjected to evacuation orders and been attacked, besieged and raided.
 Medical staff and patients have been arrested, abused and killed while caring for patients.
-This includes seven of our own staff:
+This includes nine of our own staff:

 • Lab technician Mohammed Al Ahel, killed in November 2023 in an airstrike with members of his family;